-On this day, 1779, the first Luddite riots broke out in a lace-making factory in Loughborough, Leicestershire.
+In 1779, the first Luddite riots broke out in a lace-making factory in Loughborough, Leicestershire.
 Here is an excerpt from A House Not Made With Hands.
 (More details of story on this page.)

 In 1787, the low rumble of grievance which had gone on since the early seventies, caused by poor harvests and a dramatic falling-off of trade with America, erupted into fullscale revolt.
 The butt of their anger was a fast new worsted spinning machine developed by Joseph Brookhouse, a business colleague of Coltman's.
 The two men and a third party, Joseph Whetstone, Nonconformists all, had put their heads together to exploit the new invention which they believed could make the town the hosiery mecca of the world.

 "They might as well chop off their own hands, this purblind mob!" stormed Brookhouse, pacing his oak-panelled office behind a firmly locked and bolted door.
 "Can they not see that our objective is to create wealth and secure employment for this benighted town?"

 Outside, the winter night was crisp and the sky thickly broadcast with a frosty glittering of stars.
 A spirit of revenge had taken hold among the seething crowd in the street below and it would not be long before they were baying for blood.

 "Would that Wesley were here.
 He would know how to quieten them," shuddered Coltman.

 "Wesley does not strive with our problem," replied the other testily.
 "He cries his message and departs.
 Our livelihood, and theirs, if they could but grasp it, is at stake.
 They cling to their fear and ignorance like a talisman."

 "Ay, there'll be little bread tomorrow, let alone dripping, if we cannot persuade them.
 Dear Lord, I wish that lad would make haste."